 Living on Great Russell Street next to the British Musuem and working in Bedford Square, when NBC News was located there, means I have spent quite a bit of time in WC2.
 Therefore, creating a guide to Covent Garden for you is not only fun but also fairly easy to do.
+And, recently I added a ‘Secret Things To Do in Covent Garden‘ video to the Sunny News YouTube channel too that can show you hidden activities.
 Below, you will find information about:

 - Restaurants Reviewed